The Inheritance Nobody Talks About — Intentional LLC

 That last question is the hardest.
 And the most important.
 Because if the honest answer is uncertain, that is not a financial planning problem.
 It is a family formation problem.
 And no portfolio strategy resolves it.

 The Murdaugh story is extreme.
 But the root dynamic is not rare.
-A family that built its identity around wealth and power, that passed the structure of entitlement across generations without ever requiring its heirs to build character alongside it, that produced a man with every external resource and no internal architecture to match.
+A family that built its identity around wealth and power, that passed the structure of entitlement across generations without ever requiring its heirs to build character alongside it.

 He was not corrupted by wealth.
 He was formed by it, incompletely, from the beginning.
 That is a harder truth.
 And a more useful one.